NURSING IN AUSTRALIA |

 Nurses must now demonstrate a proficiency in English before their skills assessment or visa can be granted.
 In other words, you must demonstrate that you meet the English language threshold.
 This means that you must already have your English language test results before you lodge your application visa.

-Proof of English language proficiency is achieved by taking either the International English Language Testing System (IELTS) or the Occupational English Test (OET).
+Proof of English language proficiency is required by taking either the International English Language Testing System (IELTS) or the Occupational English Test (OET).

 Which English Language Test Should I Sit?

 Generally, you will be required to sit the International English Language Testing System (IELTS) test to assess your English language ability.
-Occupational English Test (OET) results may also be provided as evidence of your English language ability.
+Occupational English Test (OET) results may also be provided as evidence of your English language ability - a .

 What is IELTS?